 Similar to many other small to medium size state agencies, recruitment and retention of staff is frequently a challenge primarily due to uncompetitive salary levels.
+TMB continues to experience difficulty in recruiting professional employees, particularly in the positions that require IT or medical expertise.

 Key managerial staff and employees assigned to perform critical functions for the agency may be eligible to retire within the next two to five years.
-Succession Planning and knowledge transfer provides the opportunity for the next generation of employees to launch new ideas that may improve and streamline services to new levels.
+Succession planning and knowledge transfer provide the opportunity for the next generation of employees to launch new ideas that may improve and streamline services to new levels.